rah_bitly

 To start using rah_bitly you will first need to define your Bitly login, API key and the custom field you want to use to store shortened links.

 Setting the preferences is easy.
-You can find all you need in Textpattern’s Advanced Preferences (TXP/Admin/Preferences/Admin), neatly organized under Bitly integration section.
-Following three options will be present.
+You can find all you need in Textpattern’s Advanced Preferences panel, neatly organized under Bitly integration section.
+The following three options will be present.

-- Bitly login is where your login id to Bitly service would go.
+• Bitly login is where your Bitly username would go.

-- API key is your API key.
-You can find your API key from your Bitly account’s settings page.
+• API key is your API key.
+Get your own API key here.
+You can also find and reset your API key from your Bitly account’s settings page.

-- Store in custom field is the custom field that will be used to store shortened links.
+• Store in a custom field is the custom field that will be used to store shortened links.

 Generating links